2023/2024 School Year Information

 Receiving a meal is very easy.
 Every student is assigned a student PIN number that is tied to their meal account (one meal account per family).
 This account is similar to a checking account, where purchases are deducted from funds applied to the account.
 Funds can be applied by cash or check paid to kitchen staff, school office, or online using a credit/debit card after logging into your family WordWare account.

-Lunches will not be no-cost for all students in the 22-23 school year
+One lunch and one breakfast will be no cost for all students in the 23-24 school year

 All students will need to enter their PIN each time they take a school meal